Symptoms of a Bad Fuel Pump

 Let’s start with the simplest tests.

 On the underside of the lid for that box is a diagram showing which fuse is for what function.
 Find and remove the fuse for the fuel pump.
-If the fuse is broken or burned, the pump blew a fuse and needed replacing.
+If the fuse is broken or burned, the pump has blown a fuse and needs to be replaced.
 That should solve the issue.

 Check Fuel PressureCheck the fuel pressure using a fuel pressure gauge.
 They are relatively inexpensive at most auto parts stores.
 Most cars have a connection for a fuel gauge on top of the engine, at the end of the fuel rail, just before the fuel line goes to the fuel rails and injectors.